emaverick2001/PersonalPortfolio/src/content/blog/how-did-we-get-here.md

 ---
-title: Where did we go wrong?
+title: How did we get here?
 author: Debashis Biswas
-tagline: Musings on how we've overcomplicated easy problems
+tagline: Musings on how complicated we've made easy things in frontend
 publishDate: 2023-10-20
 ---